nautilor/telegram-picture-signature/README.md

 # Telegram picture sign

-Add custom text to the bottom left corner of the picture
+Add custom text to the bottom right corner of the picture

 # TODO: